Horror comics: Japan

 The term "horror" as a genre, only began circulating in Japan in the 1960s in press and everyday language.
 Prior to this, horror fiction as it may be known was referred to with terms like "mystery", "terror", and "dread".

 According to manga author and critic Yoshihiro Yonezawa, the first boom of horror manga with the success of the Kaiki Shōsetsu Zenshū and the success of the British horror films from Hammer Films which began circulating in Japan and gaining popularity.
 In 1958, the first magazine devoted exclusively to horror and mystery was Kaidan which appeared at Kashi-hon (lending libraries), which had 101 issues published by Tsubame until 1968.
 A sister publication to it, titled Ōru kaidan also began and lasted 84 volumes.
 Among the authors to these stories were Shinichi Koga, Hama Shinji, Sanpei Shirato, Goseki Kojima, Kazuo Umezu and Miki Ibara.
 Due to the circulation of these magazines, a growing interest in the supernatural developed, inspired by traditional Japanese ghost stories (kaidan) such as Yotsuya Kaidan as well as classical Japanese woodcut prints with themes of Japanese ghosts.
 The stories within these publications fall into two stories set in the Tokugawa era and those set in the a Tokyo filled with skyscrapers, amidst murders and eerire demonic presences.
 These stories began circulating with themes of vengesful spirits or ghosts, storied linked to tragic karmic fate, and both original and retelling of ancient ghost stories.
 Stories from around the world began influencing the stories, with narratives being set in the United States and France, as well the appearing of other horrific-traits such as bats, lizard-men, Frankenstein's monster-like creatures.
 American writers such as H.P.
-Lovecraft was repedeatly paid homage to by Japanese manga authors.
+Lovecraft were repeatedly paid homage to by Japanese manga authors.